How to make polymer clay Easter bunny pendant

 Step 3.
 Shaping and Sculpting

 Using a needle tool, create the eye sockets and mark the mouth.
 Add the flowers at the background.
 The color I am using for the flowers are light purple and light green.
-You can find the color recipe above.

 Add the bunny eyes and refine other details as shown in picture 5 and 6.
 To add more visual interests, I also used a yellow bead as the flower center.

 Color the bunny using watercolor.
 Apply light pink to the cheeks for extra cuteness.
 To make the figure more dimensional, add warm brown to the bottom of the long ears and the feet.
-You can read more on how to apply watercolor in the next section here.

 Understanding the polymer clay sculpting tools